Terabyte-Scale Analytics in the Blink of an Eye: Approach: Distributed TQP

-The reason why we need to use p2p operations at all is due to a mismatch between NCCL collective APIs, which were developed primarily for ML applications, and what is needed to implement exchange operations for distributed query execution.
-In fact, while NCCL operations such as \texttt{ncclAllGather}, could be an option for implementing broadcast, it assumes equal-sized data at each node (as is the case for ML workloads).
+The reason why we need to use p2p operations is due to a mismatch between NCCL collective APIs, which were developed primarily for ML applications, and what is needed to implement data exchange for distributed query execution.
+For example, collective operations assume equal-sized data at each node (as is the case for ML workloads).
 For SQL queries, this is restrictive since partitioned data is not always perfectly balanced.
 This can happen both due to skew in data distributions and having different selectivities of filter operations at different nodes.
-One workaround to overcome this mismatch could be to use data padding to make the data sizes equal, but that would involve a waste of GPU HBM capacity as well as network bandwidth.
-To solve this mismatch between collective primitives, and distributed SQL processing, we can build them using the p2p NCCL operations \texttt{ncclSend} and \texttt{ncclRecv}.
-These enable the construction of more complex operations such as shuffle\footnote{Note that shuffle could be expressed as MPI \texttt{AllToAll} operation.
+One workaround could be to use data padding to make the data sizes equal, but that would involve a waste of GPU HBM capacity as well as network bandwidth.

+To solve this mismatch between collective primitives and distributed SQL processing, one can build them using the p2p NCCL operations \texttt{ncclSend} and \texttt{ncclRecv}.
+These enable the construction of more complex operations such as shuffle\footnote{Note that shuffle could be expressed as an MPI \texttt{AllToAll} operation.
 However, NCCL doesn't implement the \texttt{AllToAll} collective operation.}, and also allow each send-receive pair to have a different size, thereby offering more flexibility.

-We implement the shuffle operation among $N$ GPUs using $N^2$ (including self-transfers) \texttt{ncclSend} and $N^2$ \texttt{ncclRecv} operations enclosed within a \texttt{ncclGroupStart} and \texttt{ncclGroupEnd}.
+We implement the shuffle operation among $N$ GPUs using $N^2$ (including self-transfers) \texttt{ncclSend} and $N^2$ \texttt{ncclRecv} enclosed within a \texttt{ncclGroupStart} and \texttt{ncclGroupEnd}.
 Algorithm~\ref{alg:shuffle} shows the pseudo-code of the shuffle executing at each GPU.
-The shuffle operation is preceded by an information exchange phase where the data sizes are exchanged between senders and receivers.
-This allows receive buffers of the appropriate sizes to be allocated on the recipient side.
-Furthermore, since we shuffle one column at a time, knowledge of the incoming data sizes allows in-place construction of a contiguous tensor for each column, as needed by TQP for performing operations on it.
-We achieve this by determining a starting offset, for data incoming from each sender, in the contiguous receive buffer for the column at the recipient.